TritonDataCenter/sdcadm/README.md

 This will only download and make the platform available for later usage, but will not assign it to any server.

-## Proceeding with the upgrade

-### Verify the DC is healthy

-In the future, you should only run `sdcadm check-health` in order to know if all the services on a given SDC setup are healthy.
-Until that happens, it's also recommended to run `sdc-healthcheck` to check if anything is out of order.

-The logical first step if something is not working properly would be to fix that issue before proceeding with the upgrade, unless you know the upgrade itself contains the fix for such problem.

-### Put the DC in maintenance

-    sdcadm dc-maint --start

-### Backup PostgreSQL

-    MANATEE0_UUID=$(vmadm lookup -1 alias=~manatee)
-    zfs snapshot zones/$MANATEE0_UUID/data/manatee@backup
-    zfs send zones/$MANATEE0_UUID/data/manatee@backup > /var/tmp/manatee-backup.zfs
-    zfs destroy zones/$MANATEE0_UUID/data/manatee@backup

-### Upgrade Global Zone Tools

-    sdcadm experimental update-gz-tools --latest

-### Upgrade other SDC minor pieces, if required

-    sdcadm experimental update-other

-### Upgrade agents

-    sdcadm experimental update-agents --latest --all

-### Upgrade all the non-HA services

-    sdcadm update --all

-### HA

-At this point, you should be able to either update the HA pieces of SDC, or (in case you haven't gone through HA setup yet) proceed with HA setup, taking advantage of the DC maintenance period.

-Of course, you can also complete the HA setup whenever you need to.
-Let's assume that you already went through the process described to complete the post-setup installation of SDC HA pieces, and we're going to just update an existing HA setup.
-In such case, you just need to run:

-    sdcadm update binder

-Then, run `sdc-healthcheck` to make sure everything is properly reconnected to moray.
-Once binder VMs have been updated, the next step is to update manatee by running:

-    sdcadm update manatee

-Again, some `sdcadm check-health`/`sdc-healthcheck` is highly recommended.

-#### Non-HA setup

-In case you don't want to run manatee HA, you can still update your manatee VM by running exactly the aforementioned command:

-    sdcadm update manatee

-and things should happen exactly the same way as for HA-manatee.

-### Assign platform and reboot accordingly

-Note that you only need to go through this step if you plan to upgrade the OS platform during the overall upgrade.

-You can assign the downloaded platform image to one or more servers using:

-      sdcadm platform assign PLATFORM SERVER_UUID
-      sdcadm platform assign PLATFORM --all

-where `PLATFORM` is the platform version.
-If you need to update more than one server, but don't want to update all of them, you'll need to run

-      sdcadm platform assign PLATFORM SERVER_UUID

-as many times as the servers you need to update.

-Once you're done with this procedure, reboot the servers so they're running with the updated platform assignment.

-In case you need to reboot the HeadNode:

-      init 6

-And, in order to reboot other CNs:

-      sdc-cnapi /servers/$CN_UUID/reboot -X POST

-### Take the DC out of maintenance

-    sdcadm dc-maint --stop

-And that's it.
-With this final step, the DC should be full operational again.
-It's a good idea to run the health check commands before stopping the maintenance window, just in case.

-Finally, if you have some Amon alarms raised during the upgrade period, this is a good moment to clear them all.

 # Developer notes